chpc-uofu/OOD-apps-v3/idv_app/README.md

-# Batch Connect - CHPC STATA
+# Batch Connect - CHPC IDV

-A Batch Connect app designed for Open OnDemand that launches STATA on a CHPC infrastructure.
+A Batch Connect app designed for Open OnDemand that launches IDV on a CHPC infrastructure.

 ## Prerequisites